Your browser is not optimized for viewing this website.

 Maximum enrollment is 9 students to ensure quality interaction and personalized attention, particularly during the field trips.

-Calendar Next available session starts Apr 3, 2025 , runs for 8 weeks
+Calendar Next session starts Jun 7, 2025 , runs for 2 weeks

 Personal Protective Equipment: Students must provide their own PPE.
-This class requires: 3-4 surgical masks, safety glasses, gloves, scrubs, and lab jackets.
+This class requires: a face mask, safety glasses or safety shield, gloves, scrubs, and a lab jacket.

 Full Course